gw3g/runny-gauge/README.md

 of T for Nf = 0,...,6 .
 A *rough* UML diagram is shown in "~/doc/layout.jpg".

-OUTPUT: to "~/out/", csv format
+OUTPUT: to "~/out/", use GLE to plot.